dabrahams/standard/README.md

 ## 3.1.
 Preamble

-1. An *entity* is an object, projection, function, subscript, type, namespace, or module.
+1. An *entity* is an object, projection, function, subscript, method set, type, namespace, or module.

 2. A *name* is an expression that denotes an entity.
 Every name is introduced by a __decl__.